redopm/jack/README.md

 # jack
-Ganggu is perssional assistant for any device which is operate by voice and your expression.
+Jack is perssional assistant for any device which is operate by voice and your expression.